popham/djbehave/README.md

 # Djbehave

 Djbehave exposes [Behave](http://pythonhosted.org/behave/) for use under [Django](https://www.djangoproject.com/).
-It provides a `manage.py behave` analogue to Django's `manage.py test` command, maintaining the feel of Django's unittest interface.
+It provides a `manage.py behave` analogue to Django's `manage.py test` command (**command line switches have not been propogated through to configure Behave, so only the default works right now**), maintaining the feel of Django's unittest interface.
 Djbehave requires [Subbehave](https://github.com/popham/subbehave).

 ## Typical Use